grantaguinaldo/mlnd/projects/finding_donors/submission/gta_response.md

 **What are the strengths of the model; when does it perform well?** Strengths of using logistic regression include the ability to output [probabilistic results](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression.predict_proba) of the model.
 This can be of value since in some cases, we are not solely interested in knowing if a specific data point is in one class or another (i.e., class zero or one), but rather, knowing what is the probability that it belongs to one class or another (i.e, there is a 75% chance that this datapoint belongs to class one).
 Another strength is that we are able to look at the weights (coefficients) of the terms (features) to identify the features that are most relevant to the overall prediction.
 For example, it is possible to know that out of all of the features, the most important feature is the `captial-gains` when determining if a user will make `>$50K`.

-**What are the weaknesses of the model; when does it perform poorly?** More needed here.
+**What are the weaknesses of the model; when does it perform poorly?** One **weakness** of this model is that it only be used to make binary classifications.
+If you have a multi-class problem, then you're going to need to consider another model.
+In addition, if your features are non-linear, then logistic regression may not work since it is a [linear model](https://stats.stackexchange.com/questions/93569/why-is-logistic-regression-a-linear-classifier) and requires the input features to be linear.

 **What makes this model a good candidate for the problem, given what you know about the data?** Logistic regression is a good candidate for this problem since we have a binary outcome, and an array of input features.
 As mentioned earlier, when using this model, we are not only able to know which class is being assigned to the datapoint, but also know the probability, or the strength that certain datapoint belongs to one class or another.
 In other words, we will be able to find cases, where a user belongs to `>$50K` but by only small amount (e.g., 61%).